A3 motorway (Romania): Brașov – Oradea section

 This motorway segment, known as the Transylvania Motorway (Autostrada Transilvania), was split into three parts, with several subsections: the Brașov (Cristian) – Târgu Mureș (Ogra) segment (160.1 km), the Târgu Mureș (Ogra) – Cluj-Napoca West (Gilău) segment (89.7 km) and the Cluj-Napoca West (Gilău) – Oradea West (Borș) segment (165.5 km).

 The segments in service of this section of the motorway are the Câmpia Turzii – Nădăşelu segment (61.2 km), under several openings between December 2009 and September 2018, the Ungheni – Chețani segment (31.6 km), under several openings between December 2018 and September 2020, and the Biharia − Borș segment (5.4 km).
 The Suplacu de Barcău – Borș segment (64.5 km) has been under construction since 2004, but the contract was terminated in May 2013, with the construction progress around 50%.
-Additional works are being performed on the Chețani – Câmpia Turzii segment (15.7 km).
+Additional work is being performed on the Chețani – Câmpia Turzii segment (15.7 km).

 Bechtel controversy

 The entire section was originally scheduled to be built by the American company Bechtel Corporation together with its regional partner Enka of Turkey.
 The contract was awarded in 2004 to the Bechtel Corporation by the Social Democrat Prime-Minister Adrian Năstase without an open bidding process, invoking "national security" as an excuse.
 The estimated construction cost was 2.8 billion € in 2003 and it rose to 4.7 billion € in a 2007 estimate.
 Although officially the deadline was set for 2013, the final cost and finalization date remained unknown.

 As per the Romanian ministry of transportation, Anca Boagiu, the original contract was highly disadvantageous to the Romanian side.
 Following the contract renegotiation that occurred in June–July 2011, Bechtel agreed to lower the building cost per kilometer by 50% down to 6.9 million euro.
 Also it was decided that the American company will build only two segments (Suplacu de Barcău – Borș and Câmpia Turzii – Cluj-Napoca West/Gilău), leaving all the other segments of the motorway open for tendering.